 \subsection{Experimental Framework}

 The framework that we use for characterizing the constitutive behavior of metals is two-dimensional (plane-strain) plastic flow past a hard asymmetric wedge-shaped tool.
-The important parameters associated with the process, \emph{viz.} the wedge inclination angle $\alpha$, interference depth $t_0$, and the relative velocity between the wedge and the sample $V_0$, are shown in Fig.~\ref{fig:cutting}(a).
+The important parameters associated with the process are the wedge inclination angle $\alpha$, interference depth $t_0$, and the relative velocity between the wedge and the sample $V_0$; these are shown in Fig.~\ref{fig:cutting}(a).
 The process is characterized by a steady/quasi-steady state plastic flow that involves shearing of the material across the deformation zone, $OA$ in Fig.~\ref{fig:cutting}(a), as it moves past the wedge tip.
-From a materials testing standpoint, the main attraction of this process lies in its ability to attain large plastic strains without instability.
+From a materials testing standpoint, the main attraction of this process lies in its ability to attain large plastic strains without material rupture.
 For example, effective plastic strains ($\varepsilon$) in the range of unity to 10 can be imposed in the deformation zone by controlling the inclination angle $\alpha$ \cite{sagapuram2020cutting}.

 The advantage in terms of controlling the strain rate also becomes apparent from a simple scaling analysis.
-The characteristic strain rate in the deformation zone can be given to the first order by $\varepsilon V_0/\Delta$, with $\Delta$ being the deformation zone thickness, typically 50 to 100 $\mu$m.
+The characteristic strain rate in the deformation zone to the first order can be given by $\varepsilon V_0/\Delta$, with $\Delta$ being the deformation zone thickness, typically 50 to 100 $\mu$m.
 Thus, by varying $V_0$ in the $\mu$m/s to 10 m/s range, strain rate can be varied from $\sim 10^{-2}$ /s to 10$^{6}$ /s\footnote{These high strain rates have been also experimentally confirmed, for example, see Ref.~\cite{oxley1981mechanics}}.
-Not only this range for the strain rate spanning multiple orders is much wider compared to that in conventional tests, but can be achieved using a single experimental configuration without specialized sample geometries or high-rate loading platforms (e.g., based on compressed gas guns or explosives).
+Not only is this range for the strain rate spanning multiple orders much wider compared to that in conventional tests, but can be achieved using a single experimental configuration without specialized sample geometries or high-rate loading platforms (e.g., compressed gas guns or explosives).
 The distribution of temperature in the vicinity of the wedge is governed by the balance between the heat generated due to plasticity and friction, and the heat diffused away from the zone.
-At low speeds $\lessapprox 0.01$ m/s, the temperature rise is typically small, whereas high homologous temperatures in excess of 0.5 are typical of higher speeds in the 1-10 m/s range \cite{shaw}.
+At low speeds $\lessapprox 0.01$ m/s, the temperature rise is typically small, whereas high homologous temperatures in excess of 0.5 may be realized at higher speeds in the 1-10 m/s range \cite{shaw}.

 At least one other advantage of the proposed method is the two-dimensional nature of the plastic flow that is well-suited for direct \emph{in situ} visualization and characterization of flow field using high-speed imaging techniques.
 To an Eulerian observer that is fixed related to the wedge, the deformation zone is stationary, which allows sampling of large data and material volumes over an extended period.